-Are you looking for ways to help preschoolers comment on and retell information from stories?
-Literature response journals encourage children to draw, write, and talk about the books you share with them.
-(See Illinois Early Learning and Development Benchmarks 2.B.ECa, 5.B.ECa, 5.B.ECb, 5.B.ECc, and 19.A.ECe.)
+Reading stories aloud in class is a great way to get young children excited about and engaged with literature.
+If you are looking for ways to help preschoolers comment on and retell information from stories, literature response journals encourage children to draw, write, and talk about the books you share with them.

 Introduce literature response journals after the class has discussed a story.

 - Invite the children to put their ideas about the story on paper.
 Start with some suggestions: “You could draw what you think one of the characters looks like.
 You can make a drawing of something that happens in the story.
 You can try writing some words, too.”

 - Give each child a pencil and a sheet of paper.
 You might want to make booklets for them by folding and stapling several sheets of paper, or keep a file folder for each child’s journal pages.
 Children can also use clipboards if they are writing and drawing while sitting on the carpet.